BirdeeHub/FOOdBAR/README.md

 ## This is my first attempt at making a webpage,
 ## It is also my first time using go, htmx, sql, js, html, css, templ, authentication, routing, etc.

-This program will be a tracker app for a friend's small catering buisness when it is finished.
+This program will be a tracker app for a friend's small catering/personal chef buisness when it is finished.

 Mostly though, it is a way for me to learn web development as I have not done any before.

 There will likely be some spaghetti that I will figure out how to handle better as I go.

+### Name:

+It's FU'd Beyond Any Recognition

+The FOOdBAR tracks the food in the FOOdb and tells you how much FOOd you have and sold and what it cost, and reminds you of recipes that fit those criteria best.
+Allowing you to cook more variety with less headache

 ### TODO AND IDEAS: